 Cutting preparation techniques

-- Third and last, sometimes the season when you “take” and prepare the cutting is important: summer, fall… or on new growth versus old growth.
+• When to start: the season when you “take” and prepare the cutting: spring/summer/fall… or new growth versus old growth.

-- Choose a healthy plant, lush, free from any insects and diseases, and (ideally) not yet flowering.
+• Choose a healthy plant, lush, free from any insects and diseases, and not yet flowering.

-- If you have some, you may dip the base of the cutting in rooting agents (or hormones, as they’re called sometimes).
+• If you wish, dip the base of the cutting in rooting agents (or hormones, as they’re called sometimes).

 To ensure constant moisture, place a clear plastic bag atop the pot and fasten it with a rubber band.
-Another good option is to use a garden cloche or to increase air humidity nearby.
+Another good option is to use a garden cloche to increase air humidity.

 Water cuttings

-- Ideally, collect rainwater instead of using tap water.
+• Ideally, collect rainwater instead of tap water.

 For both soil and water cuttings, the length of 4-6 inches (10-15 cm) is perfect.
 Indeed, several new cuttings can be made from a single, longer branch.